Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Developing Privacy Scenarios

 \subsubsection{Results}

-The results of this study can be found in the Appendix~\ref{app:user-stats}.
-These values are used as weights within our scenario development to determine the frequency with which specific household characteristics are represented.
+The results of this study can be found in Appendix~\ref{app:user-stats}.
+These values are used as weights within our scenario development do properly represent household characteristics.
 For all dimensions that we did not evaluate, we represent factors equally.